Cuteify/.github/profile/README.md

 ---

-This is a brand - new modern programming language.
+This is a brand-new modern programming language.
 The goal is to maximize performance while ensuring ease of use and security.

-Currently, the compiler is still in the development stage and there is no distribution version.
+The compiler is still in the development stage and there is no distribution version.

-This project is created and maintained by [Team OblivionOcean](https://github.com/OblivionOcean), and this programming language is designed by [Fgaoxing](https://github.com/Fgaoxing) and the compiler is also developed by him.
+This project is created and maintained by [Team OblivionOcean](https://github.com/OblivionOcean).
+This programming language was designed by [Fgaoxing](https://github.com/Fgaoxing), and he also developed the compiler.